 - Mirror therapy.
 This therapy uses a mirror to help trick the brain.
-Sitting before a mirror, you move the healthy limb so that the brain perceives it as the limb that is affected by RSD.
-Research indicates this type of therapy may improve function and reduce pain for those with RSD.
+Sitting before a mirror, you move the healthy limb so that the brain perceives it as the limb affected by RSD.
+Research indicates this therapy may improve function and reduce pain for RSD patients.

 - Transcutaneous electrical nerve stimulation (TENS).
 Severe chronic pain can be eased by applying electrical impulses to nerve endings.

 - Biofeedback.
 Learning biofeedback techniques could help.
-With this treatment, you learn to become more aware of your body so that you can relax and relieve pain.
+With this treatment, you learn to become more aware of your body to relax and relieve pain.

 - Spinal cord stimulation.
 Tiny electrodes are inserted along your spinal cord.
-A small electrical current is then delivered to the spinal cord, resulting in reduced pain.
+A small electrical current is then delivered to the spinal cord, reducing pain.

 - Intrathecal drug pumps.
 Drug pumps are used to send pain medication into the spinal fluid.